jbuchermn/newm/README.md

 ## Current state

 Unfortunately I no longer have time to spend on this project.
-So, newm is currently unmaintained.
+So, this repo is currently unmaintained.
+Check out [newm-atha](https://sr.ht/~atha/newm-atha/)!

 ## Idea